 The Sammamish Valley Grange (SVG) has been engaged in the local community for more than one-hundred years.
 (Below is a list of Major Milestones.)
-For a more detailed history, download “Sammamish Valley Grange Centennial History,” written by Grange Master, Eric Clark, September 2010.
+For a more detailed history, download “Sammamish Valley Grange Centennial History,” written in 2010 by Grange Master, Eric Clark.
 (PDF file; 100+ pages.)

 - The first act secures Congress to commission a soils survey of the Sammamish Valley.